takesofficial/cissp/README.md

 | 31/12/25 | 31/12/25 | Domain 8 - OSG 10th book | Covered in previous domains | 0 | 0% |

 > [!IMPORTANT]
 > Progress is tracked by chapters.
 Because CISSP domains overlap, chapters first covered in earlier domains were not reread in later ones and are counted as already completed.
-Chapter counts reflect the book’s structure.
+Chapter counts reflect the book's structure.

 ## How to Think for This Exam
-CISSP is a management-level test.
-Not technical.
-You answer as the person accountable for risk, governance, cost, and people.
+CISSP is a **management and governance** exam.
+It's **not hands-on**, but it **is technical knowledge applied in a business context**.
+You answer as the person accountable for **enterprise risk**, **governance/compliance**, **cost/impact**, and **people**.

-How to Think Like a Manager reinforces this: managers choose options that reduce organizational risk with the broadest positive impact, not the option that is technically elegant.
+**Default lens (in order):**
+- **Risk:** reduce likelihood/impact to the organization
+- **Business impact:** protect operations, revenue, resilience, contractual/legal obligations
+- **Governance & compliance:** align with laws/regulations, policy, standards, and documented process

 ## PPT and RGLE (Short Exam Version)

-### PPT - People > Process > Technology
+### PPT
-1. **People first** - Safety, reporting, management, legal.
-2. **Process next** - Policies, assessments, documentation, governance.
+1. **People** first - life safety / HR / legal
+2. **Process** next - policy, governance, documented procedures
-3. **Technology last** - Only if the question makes you the technician.
+3. **Technology** last - use when the question is implementation/operations
+   - Also consider **Facilities/Physical** controls when the scenario is physical/environmental.

+> Governance stack (helpful tie-breaker): **Laws/Regulations → Policy → Standards → Procedures → Guidelines**
+> Prefer **recognized best practices/framework-aligned** options over niche or "clever" solutions.

-### RGLE - Role > Goal > Lifecycle > Eliminate
+### RGLE
-1. **Role** - Answer only what *your job* is allowed to do.
+1. **Role** - answer only what your role is authorized to do
-2. **Goal** - What is the question trying to protect?
+2. **Goal** - what CIA/business objective is being protected?
-3. **Lifecycle** - Stay in order (detect → contain → eradicate → recover).
-4. **Eliminate** - Remove tech answers unless you *are* the tech.
+3. **Lifecycle** - use the lifecycle that fits the scenario
+   - For incidents (common CISSP framing): **(Prepare →) Detect → Respond → Mitigate/Contain → Report → Recover → Remediate → Lessons learned**
+4. **Eliminate** - drop answers that are overly technical or ignore risk/GRC **unless** your role/situation requires technical action

 ## Core Mindset Rules
 Drawn from Destination CISSP, Gwen Bettwy, Study Notes and Theory.
-I went with the [Complete CISSP Course, Exam and the Mindset](https://www.udemy.com/course/cisspcertification) for more in depth learning.
+I used the [Complete CISSP Course, Exam and the Mindset](https://www.udemy.com/course/cisspcertification) for deeper coverage.

-These rules describe the mental lens you need during the CISSP exam.
-They define how you should think by default: like a manager who prioritizes people, risk reduction, and high-level business impact rather than technical detail.
+These rules describe the mental lens you need during the CISSP exam: default to the manager who prioritizes **people**, **risk reduction**, and **enterprise-wide outcomes** over tactical detail.

-- **People first.** Keep humans safe before anything else.
-If an answer protects people, it wins.
+- **People first.** Human safety beats everything else.
-- **Integrity vs confidentiality vs availability.** Figure out what the question is really about: keeping data correct, keeping it secret, or keeping it usable.
-Choose the answer that matches that one thing.
+- **Identify the primary objective.** Decide whether the question is mainly about **Confidentiality**, **Integrity**, **Availability**, **safety**, **legal/regulatory**, or **mission continuity**.
-- **Manager, not engineer.** Think like the boss of the company, not the person fixing computers.
-Pick the answer that saves money, lowers risk, and supports the big goals.
+- **Manager, not engineer.** Prefer decisions that are defensible, scalable, and aligned to policy and business goals.
-- **Choose prevention first.** CISSP favors preventing risk over detecting or correcting it, unless the question forces another lifecycle point (Stopping a problem before it happens is almost always the best choice.).
+- **Prefer prevention, but don't be absolute.** Choose the best fit for the scenario and timing.
+Sometimes the right move is **detect/contain/recover**, or even a risk response like **accept/transfer/avoid**.
-- **Avoid technician answers.** If the answer sounds like technical/hands-on work (patching, configuring, running tools), it's probably a trick unless the question clearly puts you in an operational role.
+- **Avoid "technician" traps.** Patching/configuring/running tools is often wrong unless the question explicitly puts you in an operations/engineering role.
-- **Pick the answer that covers the others.** Broadest impact wins.
-Choose the option that solves the whole problem, not just a small piece of it.
-Narrow, purely techical answers don't win.
-- **If stuck: which answer is not like the others.** When a question is confusing, don't focus on the question first.
-Look at the four answer choices and find the one that doesn't fit with the others.
+- **Pick the answer with broadest positive impact.** Enterprise controls beat narrow point fixes.
+- **Balance risk and business.** Choose the option that reduces risk appropriately **while supporting business needs and continuity** (not "cheapest," not "gold-plated").
+- **Don't add facts.** Use only what's stated; don't "what-if" the scenario.
+- **If stuck, use "odd one out" as a last resort.** Useful tie-breaker, not a primary strategy.

 ## Test Taking Process
-These steps describe the method you use to solve each question.
-They explain the practical workflow: how to read, classify, eliminate, and choose answers using a structured manager-focused approach.
+A practical workflow to read, classify, eliminate, and choose using a structured manager-focused approach.

-- **Read the question before the answers** - First understand what the question is really asking.
-Figure out who you are supposed to be (manager, responder, auditor), which part of the security lifecycle you're in, and what the core problem is.
+- **Read the question before the answers.** Identify: your role (manager/responder/auditor), the scenario type, and what's being asked (MOST/FIRST/BEST/LEAST).
-- **Classify the question** - Decide whether the question is about confidentiality, integrity, availability, safety, governance, risk, or compliance.
-This tells you what type of answer will fit.
+- **Classify the question.** Map it to the primary objective: CIA, safety, governance, risk, or compliance.
-- **Eliminate tech answers unless the question is explicitly technical** - Hands-on actions like patching, configuring, or running tools are usually the wrong path in management-style questions.
-- **Select the preventive or governance aligned control first** - In CISSP logic, preventing problems (with policies, training, and leadership decisions) is usually more valuable than detecting or fixing them later.
+- **Eliminate mismatched actions.** Remove answers that don't match your role, don't address the core objective, or are extreme/absolute.
+- **Prefer governance-aligned answers first.** Policies, standards, training, risk treatment, and oversight often beat one-off technical actions (unless the scenario is clearly operational).
-- **Use business language logic** - Choose the answer senior management would expect: something that reduces risk, protects the organization, and supports long-term goals.
+- **Use business logic.** Choose what leadership would approve: reduces risk, supports operations, and is legally/contractually defensible.
-- **If everything looks right, choose the most comprehensive control** - Prefer the answer that solves the whole problem across the organization, not just a small slice of it.
-- **When lost, pick the answer that is "different"** - If the question is confusing, look at all the answer choices and find the one that doesn't match the pattern of the others.
-This "odd one out" trick helps you avoid being misled by answers that all look equally correct.
+- **If multiple are "right," pick the most comprehensive.** Enterprise-wide, sustainable, and aligned with governance.
+- **When lost, pick what's different (last resort).** If three answers are technical fixes and one is a policy/risk decision (or vice versa), the outlier is often the CISSP answer.

 ## Coverage and Study Strategy
 CISSP isn't about memorizing facts.
-You have to actually understand how things work.
-Some topics are big ideas you must know, and others are details you're likely to be tested on.
-The exam mixes topics together on purpose, so questions often pull pieces from different domains at the same time.
+You need working understanding and the ability to apply concepts across domains.
+The exam mixes topics intentionally, so questions often blend multiple domains.

 ### Common prep challenges
-- Knowing whether you are studying the right depth
+- Knowing the right depth (concept vs implementation detail)
-- Understanding the managerial viewpoint
+- Staying in the managerial viewpoint under pressure
 - Maintaining pace and consistency over months

 ### Ways to correct this
 - Use different books and sources so you see the same idea explained in different ways.
 This helps the hard parts make more sense.